Air Canada says mobile app breach may affect up to 20,000 customers - Red Deer Advocate

-MONTREAL — Some 20,000 Air Canada customers woke up Wednesday to learn their personal information may have been compromised after a breach in the airline’s mobile app, which prompted a lock-down on all 1.7 million accounts until their passwords could be changed.
+MONTREAL — Some 20,000 Air Canada customers woke up Wednesday to learn their personal information may have been compromised after a breach in the airline’s mobile app that prompted a lockdown on all 1.7 million accounts until their passwords could be changed.

 Air Canada said it detected unusual login activity between Aug.
 22 and Aug.
 24 and tried to block the hacking attempt, locking the app accounts as an additional measure, according to a notice on its website.

-Mobile app users received an email Wednesday morning alerting them as to whether their account had been affected.
+Mobile app users also received an email alerting them as to whether their account had been affected.

 The app stores basic information including a user’s name, email and phone number.